 Use the Hosting Options

-YouTube, as you probably know, is a video hosting network that’s owned by Google.
+YouTube, as you probably know a video hosting network own by Google.
 YouTube has a lot of users, but the fact that it’s owned by Google also gives it an edge when it comes to Google search rankings.

 Use Your Other Content to Promote Your Video Content